 - Bruising

 - Firmness

 - Swelling

 - Pain

 - Tenderness

 - Redness

-- Lumps/bumps

-- Change of skin color
+- Lumps/bumpsChange of skin color

 - Itching

 The duration of the common treatment reactions varied.

-The majority (68% or 445 of the 659 reactions) of the common treatment reactions were gone by 7 days after injection.
+In the first study, the majority (68% or 445 of the 659 reactions) of the common treatment reactions were gone by 7 days after injection.
 Most (80% or 527 of the 659 reactions) of the common treatment reactions were gone by 14 days after injection.
+In the second study, most (73% or 376 of the 514 reactions) of the common treatment reactions were gone by 14 days after injection.
+Of those common treatment reactions, for both studies, the most frequent and majority reactions were swelling, firmness and tenderness at the site of injection.